March 31, 2007

 Recommended anti-western

 When it was released in 1970, the film's title and the original 'nude squaw' poster made this look like it was going to be softcore porno.
 In addition, the fuss in the press at the time made it sound like a violent atrocity of bad taste.
+From accounts I'd read about the stuntwork and particularly the gruesome prosthetic make-up effects (like in John Brosnan's book Movie Magic), it sounded like the British censors had made many extensive cuts.

 Shot totally on location, I was surprised by the huge mobilisation of soldiers and horses.
 The climactic battle is mounted on an extremely large scale.
-In fact, the film includes horse stunts that are no longer allowed in the UK, and they were cut from a recent TV transmission and will presumably be missing from any UK DVD release.
-A decapitated head, and a rape scene were also missing.
+The film includes horse stunts that are no longer allowed in the UK - they were cut from a recent TV transmission and will presumably be missing from any UK DVD release.
+A decapitated head, and a rape scene are also missing from the Momentum DVD about 28 seconds in all.

 Do you want to know more?